zubie7a/Spark_And_Python_For_Big_Data/README.md

 For all other purposes, files created by myself are under the **MIT License**.

+## Apache Spark Setup in Mac OS

+`TODO: Put the instructions here`

-## Apache Spark Setup in Ubuntu VM:
+## Apache Spark Setup in Ubuntu VM

 1. Install Virtual Box.
 2. Get .iso for `ubuntu-18.04.1-desktop-amd64`, it is the LTS version.